GaddyW/Traffic-Sign-Classifier/writeup_template.md

 To build my final model, I relied heavily on the LeNet project as a starting point.
 After reading through the AlexNet paper, I added two additional convolution layers and dropout in the fully connected layers.
 Each additional convolutional layer contributed nearly 3% in accuracy.
 The dropout layer contributed to validation accuracy and prevented overfitting.
 I attempted to use L2 normalization as well (you can see the code commented out in cell 24 of the Jupyter notebook's loss operation, but I found it to cause more trouble than it was worth.

 Additionally, I had some trouble with using random_normal for weights and biases.
 They had been successful in the LeNet quiz, but when I copied it here, I got terrible accuracy.
+Apparently the data points beyond two standard deviations were saturating some of the neurons.
 After switching to truncated normal for weights and zeros for biases, things improved dramatically.

 Changing the last convulutional layer's padding from Valid to Same increased accuracy by almost 3%.
 It added many more features which could be trained.